 Many app developers provide apps for free and monetize them through advertising.
 Much of that advertising revenue is split with networks like Facebook, not Apple.

 Facebook has accused Apple of making this change to drive more app developers to monetize through subscription revenue (which benefits Apple) or drive them into Apple’s new personalized ad platform, which is exempt from the same privacy prompt that all developers are subject to.

 What Are the Implications for Facebook Ads?

 While this change impacts more than just Facebook advertising, Facebook is by far the largest single ad platform, so it will see the biggest impact.

-Facebook heavily relies on collecting and using their data information to help advertisers target specific audiences.
-With this new update from Apple, users have an easy way to decide if they would like Facebook to continue collecting their data — something many users will opt out of.
+Facebook heavily relies on collecting and using its data information to help advertisers target specific audiences.
+With this new update from Apple, users have an easy way to decide if they would like Facebook to continue collecting their data — something many users will opt-out of.
 How many is not clear.
-Although this isn’t the first time that users will be able to stop sharing their data to Facebook, it is notable in that it’s the first time the option to stop sharing personal data has been so aggressively put in front of consumers, and been so easy to stop sharing with the click of a button.
+Although this isn’t the first time that users will be able to stop sharing their data on Facebook, it is notable in that it’s the first time the option to stop sharing personal data has been so aggressively put in front of consumers and been so easy to stop sharing with the click of a button.

 While there’s still quite a bit of uncertainty around the long-term effects, there’s consensus in these areas:

 - Facebook’s ability to track iPhone user activity will decrease — the industry predicts a high percentage of users will “opt-out” of tracking when prompted.
 Brace yourself to watch an increased dropoff in traffic and conversion metrics across the board.